GluuFederation/flex/docs/Solo/solo.md

 Gluu Solo gives you the flexibility to select multiple cloud locations based on your plan.

 **Configure Redundancy and Resources:** You can determine how much redundancy you want in your setup.
 Solo provides dedicated resources, ensuring that your identity provider environment is isolated and optimized for your needs.

 **Activate and Manage:** Once your subscription plan is set up, you're ready to start using Gluu Solo.
 Manage your identity solutions through the Agama Lab platform with minimal operational overhead.

 # Payment Process

 Users complete their subscription by making payments.
 This section provides a step-by-step guide for completing transactions securely, including available payment methods and troubleshooting tips for payment issues.

 # Environment Provisioning (20-30 mins)

 After payment, the system starts provisioning the user's environment.
 This process takes approximately 20-30 minutes.
 Details on what happens during provisioning and how users will be notified upon completion are included here.

 # Domain Options

 User have two option for domain `Gluu.org.Domain` and `Custom domain`

 Gluu.org Domain: Users can choose to utilize a predefined domain provided by the platform.
 This section describes the benefits and how to configure it.

 Custom Domain: Users may also opt for a custom domain.
 Instructions for setting up a custom domain, including adding DNS records manually, are covered here.

 **todo**
-For more infomation refer [here]()
+For more information refer [here]()

 # Confirm Access

 After provisioning, users are guided to confirm access to their environment.
 This section includes instructions on accessing the domain and troubleshooting access issues.

 # Hook up Optional Monitoring Tools